The Gaucho War: Historical context in Argentina

 Starting in the 1930s, and following a general tendency in Latin America, nationalist ideas were fortified in the countryside and many diverse sectors of Argentina.
 Political parties such as the Unión Cívica Radical, the Socialist Party of Argentina, and in the unions organized under the umbrella of the Confederación General del Trabajo the favorable currents for the State to become interventionist were growing, in order to push the preservation on the national interests and promote industrialization.

-This ideological change was also observable in the cultural movements, with the vindication of the tango and the indigenous "gaucho roots".Potash, Robert A., El ejército y la política en la Argentina; 1928-1945, 1981, Buenos Aires, Ed.
-Sudamericana.
+This ideological change was also observable in the cultural movements, with the vindication of the tango and the indigenous "gaucho roots".
 La guerra gaucha was then selected as the subject, written and filmed in the context of expansive nationalism and debates over issues of war.